Employee or self-employed? – The common definition of employee in Danish and EU law

 The boundary between employees and self-employed individuals is a cornerstone of employment law.
 This is because only employees are covered by central employment laws – including the Salaried Employees Act, the Holiday Act, the Working Hours Act and the Employment Contracts Act – and in many cases also by collective agreements.
 An incorrect classification can therefore have far-reaching consequences for both employees and employers.

-In Danish law, an employee is often defined as a person who “receives remuneration for personal work in the course of employment“.
+In Danish law, an employee is often defined as an individual who “receives remuneration for personal work in the course of employment“.
 This definition appears in the Employment Contracts Act and is widely used in Danish case law.
-However, a number of these rules are based on EU directives, and EU law uses a special concept of employee that in some cases goes beyond the Danish one.
+However, a number of these rules are based on EU directives, and EU law uses a specific definition of an employee that in some cases goes beyond the Danish one.

-EU law defines an employee as a person who, for a certain period of time, provides services for remuneration to and under the direction of another person.
-That concept must be interpreted functionally and autonomously, that is to say, independently of the national definitions of the Member States.
+EU law defines an employee as an individual who, through a certain time period, provides services for remuneration to and under the direction of another individual.
+That definition must be interpreted functionally and autonomously, namely, independently of the national definitions of the Member States.

 Criteria for delimitation

-The assessment of whether a person is an employee or self-employed is based on a specific, overall assessment of the real relationship between the parties.
+The assessment of whether an individual is an employee or self-employed is based on a specific, comprehensive assessment of the relationship between the parties.
 The following factors speak in favour of employee status:

 The employer has the power to instruct and supervise